Technical Aspects of Corsetry

 5) Ivy's 'Lost Generation', is represented by the horizontal yellow band, i.e. those women who are currently aged 65 to 85 years old.
 Certainly, they were regular girdle-wearers, however, you have to go back another 20 years to catch the corset-wearing Edwardians.
 That's why genuine recollections are usually the preserve of the very elderly.

 6) Note the rapid rise and fall of the girdle.
-The corset (as we currently know it) has been around for half a millennium, and the Spirella 305 (marketed today) for eight decades.
-The panty-girdle, invented well before WWII, came to prominence in the late 1940's and is still effectively the only lower foundation on offer today.
-It's future looks secure.
+The corset (as we currently know it) has been around for half a millennium, and the Spirella 305 (still marketed today albeit by Spencer) for eight decades.
+The panty-girdle, invented well before WWII, came to prominence in the late 1940's and is still effectively the only lower foundation on offer today although it nearly passed away in the 1980's to 90's.
+It's future looks secure even if women use the euphamism 'shaper'.
 That will be at least six decades.
 The girdle came and went in three magnificent decades of style and control.
 The corset it supplanted eventually would out-sell it.
 The panty-girdle, took America by storm and then invaded Europe.
 The girdle, like the Apollo missions, had been years incubating, still lingers on in reduced form, but was at its zenith for a remarkably short period.
 We forget how long ago that was.
 The Beatles, the culture of whom changed the world, and incidentally terminated the girdle, are now eligible for pension.
 How did it all pass so quickly?

 The History of Foundations from the Sears Catalogue